lee-zhg/spring-boot-microservices-on-kubernetes/README.md

 ### 2. Modify send-notification.yaml file for email notification

-> **Note: Additional Gmail security configurations are required by Gmail to send/received email in this way.**
+> **Note: Additional Gmail security configurations may be required by Gmail to send/received email in this way.**

 Optionally, if you like to send and receive email (gmail) notification, You will need to modify the **environment variables** in the `send-notification.yaml` file: